keerthiraja1988/Effortless.Net.Encryption.Core/README.md

+## PACKAGE IN DEVELOPMENT STAGE

-## Effortless .Net Encryption
+## Effortless .Net Encryption Core

 ### Project Description

 .Net Core version of https://github.com/sjh37/Effortless-.Net-Encryption

-Effortless .Net Encryption is a library that is written in C# and provides:
+Effortless .Net Encryption Core is a library that is written in C# + .Net Core and provides:

 *   Rijndael encryption/decryption.
 *   Hashing and Digest creation/validation.